idiap/facereclib/doc/baselines.rst

 .. _baselines:

 =============================
-Executing baseline algorithms
+Executing Baseline Algorithms
 =============================

 The first thing you might want to do is to execute one of the baseline algorithms that are implemented in the FaceRecLib.

-Setting up your database
+Setting up your Database
 ------------------------

 As already mentioned, the image databases are not included in this package, so you have to download them.